Edragon/RPI_matrix/readme.md

 make build-python
 make install-python

-* sudo raspi-config enable I2C, close audio
+* sudo raspi-config enable I2C, close audio in /boot/config.txt -> dtparam=audio=off

+* for python ---------------------------

 * rss scroll example in folder -> bindings -> python -> example

+* To use our 32x32 panel, command is /home/pi/rpi_matrix/rpi-rgb-led-matrix/bindings/python/example# python scroll.py -r 32 -t 64

+* a PPM file is pre-save in folder newsimg, you can run code to generate from rss -> python rss.py

+* All in one python code python rss.py & python scroll.py

+* for C ------------------------------

+* too difficult for me :)